WalletConnect/walletconnect-docs/quick-start/wallets/react-native.md

 ## Quick Start For Wallets \(React-Native Client\)

+{% hint style="warn" %}
+**REQUIRED** to polyfill NodeJS modules (Crypto, Buffer, etc) for this client to work in any React-Native environment.
+This is usually achieved using the `rn-nodeify` library.
+Find the following [instructions here](https://www.npmjs.com/package/rn-nodeify)
+{% endhint %}

 {% hint style="info" %}
 You can use the **Example Dapp** to test your integration at [example.walletconnect.org](https://example.walletconnect.org) \([Source code](https://github.com/WalletConnect/walletconnect-example-dapp)\)
 {% endhint %}